Rujay/uts-marketplace/README.md

 # uts marketplace
- ecommerce website for used tech
+ E-commerce website for used tech products